Beach Fishing For Salmon: Gear And Methods

 When it comes to beach fishing, there are two primary techniques: spincasting and fly fishing.

 Unlike casting in a river, the key to beach fishing is achieving a good casting distance.
-It’s important to reach the schooling fish if you want to increase your chances of success.
-If the fish can’t see your lure, you’ll be unlikely to feel a tug on your line.
+It’s important to reach the schooling fish if I and my clients want to be more successful.

-Since fish often feed far from the shore, you’ll need a setup that allows you to cast a considerable distance.
+Since fish often feed far from the shore, I use a setup that allows me to cast a considerable distance.

 The Best Rod For Salmon Fishing From Shore

 The rod should also be capable of casting lures weighing up to 1/2oz.
-While a longer rod is preferred by some, a 10-foot rod should suffice.
+A longer rod is preferred by some anglers, and an 8’6″ to 10-foot rod suitable for salmon should suffice.

-Remember, beach fishing involves repeated casting, and using an overly long rod can result in sore arms, especially if you haven’t caught any fish.
+Remember, beach fishing involves repeated casting, and using an overly long rod can result in sore arms.

 Best Fishing Reel For Beach Casting For Salmon

-When selecting a reel, ensure it is built to withstand saltwater conditions, and a good drag system will help you handle the strong runs of these fish.
+When selecting a reel, ensure it is built to withstand saltwater conditions, and a good drag system.
+See Best Reels For Salmon.

-I use braided lines because they are ultra-thin yet still very strong.
-You can get a lot more braided line on a reel which is great for those extra-long runs.
+I often use braided lines with a 20 to 30-pound rating because they are ultra-thin yet still very strong and because I can get a lot more braided line on a reel.

 Use A Landing Net

-In most cases, a landing is necessary, as you can typically bring the fish into the shallow water and net it easier, identify it, and decide whether to keep it.
+In most cases, a salmon-sized landing net with a long handle is necessary.
+Bring the fish into the shallow water and net it easier with a longer handle.

 Lures like spoons, spinners, and crankbaits are the best when beach fishing from shore.
 For the best distance, casting spoons are the best lure for beach fishing or shore fishing for salmon.